i-look-like-tintin/MasteryLevels/markdowntest.md

 - Debugging helps identify and fix errors in the code.
 - Maintaining parallelism in code improves readability.
 - Testing is essential to verify that the code functions as intended.
+---
+Have a play with the content we've learned so far in the IDE below:

+<iframe src="https://trinket.io/embed/python/30d1b8ad2c9f" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 <!-- END section4 -->
 <!-- START section5 -->
 # Part 5.
 The while loop and conditions